 How do I fix compost that is too wet?

 To fix that compost heap that is too wet, add dry leaves or straw to absorb the excess moisture.
-If the compost pile has dried out but needs water, soak it with a garden hose and then watch for signs of improving conditions before watering again.
+If the compost piles have dried out but needs water, soak it with a garden hose and then watch for signs of improving conditions before watering again.

 What are some common causes of wet compost?